 One of the biggest challenges in life is financial management.
-A huge reason for why this is a big challenge worldwide is that there are barely any programs around the globe geared towards teaching real-world financial management and entrepreneurship from early on in the young life of a child.
+A huge reason why this is a big challenge worldwide is that there are barely any programs around the globe geared towards teaching real-world financial management and entrepreneurship from early on in the young life of a child.
 A lot of people encounter financial lessons while growing up for the first time in high school or college.
 At that point in time, they will usually have adopted bad money habits; and bad habits take time to leave the human system.
-At the core of solving this problem is Electus Global Education Company, a startup that is poised to revolutionize youth financial and entrepreneurship education by transforming the way millions of children in the United States and around the world learn financial, entrepreneurship Ground breaking Technology and life management skills.
+At the core of solving this problem is Electus Global Education Company.
+This startup is poised to revolutionize youth financial entrepreneurship education.
+They aim to do this by transforming the way millions of children in the United States and around the world learn financial, entrepreneurship groundbreaking technology and life management skills.

 In our startup story this week, we engage with Kamal Moumneh, the CEO of Electus Global Education Company.
-He expounds on the problem, while leading us in the direction that his company intends to create a new wave towards financially capable and entrepreneurial children who have the necessary skills to take on money challenges and entrepreneurship journeys.
+He expounds on the problem, while explaining what his company is doing to create financially capable and entrepreneurial children who have the necessary skills to take on money challenges and entrepreneurship journeys.

 THE INSPIRATION BEHIND LIFE HUB LEARNING CENTER

 Kamal and his team know better education creates better opportunities; it’s the great equalizer, ensuring children have the opportunities to live better lives and participate in the middle-class.

 “Although financial illiteracy is one of the most critical social and economic issues of our time, current methods being used to teach children financial skills are failing,” Kamal begins.
 “Our team was inspired and challenged to tackle this issue after recognizing the entire industry and business were failing to solve this critical global problem at the heart of where it truly needs to be solved.
 Today, the industry is generally characterized by knowledge-based learning and mobile utility applications that fail to achieve the desired results.”